-I use Restaurant.com certificates often because it's really easy to go to the website, type in the zip code where I need a restaurant, check the menus and prices and buy and print a certificate.
+We use Restaurant.com certificates often because it's really easy to go to the website, type in the zip code where we need a restaurant, check the menus and prices and buy and print a certificate.
 Now you can do it on the mobile app.

 Note: Be sure to check menu prices before deciding on a certificate.
 Sometimes you can get dinner for 2 for far less than the minimum order required.